jtheisen/moldinium/readme.md

 ### Dynamic Type Creation

 Moldinium's type creator is called *the bakery*.

-While this section is not at all necessary to understand the usage and behavior of Moldinium, it is useful for understanding how separate the bakery is from the two other major Moldinium components.

 The bakery creates types using `System.Reflection.Emit` and does some non-trivial CIL weaving.